waleedshkt/react-native-fs/README.md

 ## Usage (Android)

+For RN >= 0.61, no further steps are required.

+For RN < 0.61, please perform following steps:

 Android support is currently limited to only the `DocumentDirectory`.
 This maps to the app's `files` directory.

 Make alterations to the following files: